Woodfield Mall: 2010s–2020s

-A McDonald's was renovated on June 29, 2012.
+A McDonald's was renovated in June 2012.
 Also, that same year, Pink by Victoria's Secret opened to the public.
-LongHorn Steakhouse opened on the northeast corner outside of the mall on October 1, 2012.
-Three stores opened at the mall in 2013, Forever 21 and a two-story H&M opened in the Sears wing, along with a Microsoft Store which opened in the Lord & Taylor wing.
+LongHorn Steakhouse opened on the northeast corner outside of the mall in October 2012.
+Three stores opened at the mall in 2013, Forever 21 and a two-story H&M opened in the Sears wing.

 Lululemon and Arhaus opened in the Lord & Taylor and Nordstrom wings in June 2014.
-In November of that same year, Columbia Sportswear opened near Lord & Taylor; the store closed in 2019.
-A portion of the second level of Sears was subleased to Level 257 (now Enterrium), a Pac Man-themed restaurant featuring a bowling alley, an arcade and pinball machines in 2015.
+A portion of the second level of Sears was subleased to Level 257 (now Enterrium), a Pac-Man-themed restaurant featuring a bowling alley, an arcade and pinball machines in 2015.
 Along with a major renovation, Zara, Timberland, Kids Foot Locker and rue21 opened.
-Kinfork BBQ opened in December between Nordstrom and JCPenney; it closed in 2019.

 Uncle Julio's officially opened in the JCPenney wing in 2016, replacing Ruby Tuesday, which closed in 2012.
+That year, Hampton Inn opened outside the mall on the west side.
 Victoria's Secret was substantially remodeled in 2017.
 A large food court, known as the "Dining Pavilion", opened on the second floor in 2017, in the east court opposite of the main mall entrance.
 It features Chipotle Mexican Grill, Blaze Pizza, and more.
-It replaced two level 2 stores: F.Y.E., which moved to a smaller location on the lower level near Dunkin' Donuts, and A'GACI ladies' wear.
+It replaced two level 2 stores: F.Y.E., which moved to a smaller location on the lower level near Dunkin' Donuts.
 A year before the opening of the Dining Pavilion, a fourth elevator was added.
 A'GACI ladies' wear has since closed.

-In the summer of 2018, Blocks to Bricks, which is a hybrid between a store and museum dedicated to Legos and other construction toys, opened to customers.
-On October 26, 2018, Uniqlo, which is a Japanese clothing chain, opened in the JCPenney wing.
+In the summer of 2018, Blocks to Bricks, a hybrid store and museum dedicated to Lego and other construction toys, opened.
+In October 2018, Uniqlo, a Japanese clothing chain, opened in the JCPenney wing.
 Also, a salon was added in the Sears wing near Jimmy John's.
-Shake Shack opened outside the mall on October 8, 2019.
+Shake Shack opened outside the mall in October 2019.
 Molly's Cupcakes opened in the Nordstrom wing in December 2019.